-- This URL https:/<server\ip>:<port>/zenworks-agent-addon might not list any repositories if server is configured with non-default ports. - The ZENworks Agent cannot be installed by using the Auto YaST installation process. - When a ZENworks server is added as a YaST2 repository in a SLED or SLES machine, you will see a warning message: Cannot assess installation media.
+NOTE: This URL http://server\ip>:<port>/zenworks-agent-addon might not list any repositories if server is configured with non-default ports.

+- The ZENworks Agent cannot be installed by using the Auto YaST installation process. - When a ZENworks server is added as a YaST2 repository in a SLED or SLES machine, you will see a warning message: Cannot assess installation media.
 Check whether the server is accessible.
 Ignore the warning and proceed with adding the repository.